 There are also other options for using invisible parts of the light spectrum such as infra-red, which is currently already being used for sending information back to the lightbulb (uplink).

 LiFi is a particular variant of light communications.
-Real LiFi provides you with the king of wireless expierience you’ve come to expect (and even better).
+Real LiFi provides you with the king of wireless experience you’ve come to expect (and even better).
 LiFi is high speed bidirectional networked and mobile communication of data using light.
-LiFi comprises of multiple light bulbs that for a wireless network to arbitrarily large areas where ever there is light.
-With real LiFi you can move between lights, download videos and make skype calls.
+LiFi comprises of multiple light bulbs that form a wireless network covering arbitrarily large areas where ever there is light.
+With real LiFi, you can move between lights, download videos and make Skype calls.

 We hope this helps you understand LiFi technology a little better.
 If you’re interested in learning more please have a look at our frequently asked questions page